Introduction

 findj c/KFC x/18

-command is differentiated by the letter that comes right after the filter
+Each filter command is differentiated by the letter that comes right after the filter word.

 Our app’s GUI provides two different views where the Candidate Book view and the Company Book view shows the details of all the candidates and companies respectively.